 The test may also be performed during pregnancy if the placenta separates from its attachment to the uterus wall ( placenta abruptio ).

 The placenta is the organ that supplies food and oxygen to the baby during pregnancy.
 Placental abruption is when the placenta detaches from the wal...

 There is very little risk involved with having your blood taken.
 Veins and arteries vary in size, so it may be harder to get a blood sample from one person than another.

 Other risks or slight risks from having blood drawn may include:

 - Infection (a slight risk any time the skin is broken)

-Note: This test is most often performed on people who have bleeding disorders.
-The risk of excessive bleeding is slightly greater in such people than for those who do not have bleeding problems.
+This test is most often performed on people who have bleeding disorders.
+The risk of excessive bleeding is slightly greater in such people than it is for those who do not have bleeding problems.

-Gailani D, Neff AT.
-Rare coagulation factor deficiencies.
-In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
+Schmaier AH.
+Laboratory evaluation of hemostatic and thrombotic disorders.
+In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hematology: Basic Principles and Practice .
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 139.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 131.